DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Remote control of the camera

-As I mentioned before, remote video checking is only possible with the GO Ultra.
-However, both cameras allow remote monitoring before shooting.
-Therefore, when shooting with the Osmo Nano, it's a good idea to check the composition carefully before taking the picture.
+As I mentioned before.The only way to do this is to use the Insta360 GO Ultra Only then can you perform a remote video check.However, both cameras allow remote monitoring prior to shooting.
+Therefore, when using the DJI Osmo Nano It is a good idea to check the composition carefully before taking the picture.

 Who is the Insta360 GO Ultra & DJI Osmo Nano for?